Integrating curved Yang-Mills gauge theories: Introduction and summary

 However, I also studied the other edge case of having Lie algebra bundles (LABs) instead of Lie algebroids: \cite{MyThesis} (also in \cite{My1stpaper}) points out that locally, \textit{i.e.}~over a contractible base manifold $N$, there is always a field redefinition transforming the initial gauge theory to a pre-classical one.
 Hence, we arrive at a similar situation as for tangent bundles.
 But globally there are examples given by the adjoint bundle of the Hopf fibration $\mathds{S}^7 \to \mathds{S}^4$, where $\mathds{S}^n$ ($n \in \mathbb{N}$) denotes the $n$-dimensional sphere.

 This is now the starting point of this paper.
-We want to understand why the adjoint bundle of $\mathds{S}^7 \to \mathds{S}^4$ works as a curved example, and where it differs from the classical formalism of gauge theory.
-To truly understand this, and also to possibly get new information about the general case regarding Lie algebroids, we will integrate curved Yang-Mills-Higgs gauge theories in the case of LABs in this paper.
+We want to understand why the adjoint bundle of $\mathds{S}^7 \to \mathds{S}^4$ as a structural LAB gives rise to a gauge theory which cannot be described classically, and where it differs from the classical formalism of gauge theory.
+To truly understand this, and also to possibly get new information about the general case regarding Lie algebroids, we will integrate curved Yang-Mills-Higgs theories in the case of LABs in this paper.
 Using LABs means that there is no coupling to a Higgs field in the usual sense and therefore we will now just speak instead of a curved Yang-Mills gauge theory.
+It will turn out, that the Hopf fibration is not just a nice coincidence, but a member of a family of canonical examples: The adjoint bundles of semisimple non-flat principal bundles as structural Lie group bundles.

-In the following we will start outlining the paper's main results; we will focus on an easy presentation in the introduction, especially we will not always restate our assumptions, and the notation will be simplified w.r.t.\ the actual formulation.
+Due to the length of this paper, we will start outlining the paper's main results in a summary; we will focus on an easy presentation in the introduction, especially we will not always restate our assumptions, and the notation will be simpler than the actual formulation.